Happy Father's Day!

 Nowadays, dads are still trying to navigate the traditional roles of men versus the more progressive societal expectations of men.
 Many dads learned from their own fathers how to be a dad, leaving certain responsibilities for the mothers to deal with.
 But it doesn’t have to be that way.
 It is important for men and women to have conversations about how they view their parenting responsibilities and sense of parental identity.
 Men should ask themselves, “How do I define myself as a father, and what unique contributions am I providing for my children?”
 It is also important for women to recognize the importance of father involvement, whether the father is living with the family or not.

 Dad appreciation is not simply thanking fathers for “pitching in” and “babysitting” when available, because dads know that this is part of their parental responsibilities.
 It is to acknowledge that their presence and involvement is crucial and meaningful for the developmental success of their children.
 It is important to provide specific incidents that capture your feelings of appreciation and love towards your father or husband and that reflect the uniqueness of their role.
+The more specific the praise, the more meaningful it will be.
 When fathers appraise their own identity positively, and when they believe their partners and others is society do the same, they experience validation and commitment in their role as a dad.
 This in turn provides motivation and meaning for increased father involvement and paternal behavior.
 Fathers have a unique role in the family.
 They need to be celebrated, not forgotten.